maim-lain/fourelements/book-2/lovescenes.md

 #### Endings:
 - There are three different endings and each of them has unique scenes and a unique conclusion for the second book.
 I won't say what the endings or scenes are since I don't want to spoil anything.
-- However, you can optionally impregnate Azula or Mai and see them pregnant.
-During the ending you must have sex and choose to cum inside.
+- You can optionally impregnate Azula or Mai and you'll get to see them pregnant.
+Mai can only become pregnant if you choose her ending, then you must have sex with her and cum inside before you do the beach ceremony.
+To get Azula pregnant, after you've picked an ending you must have sex with her and cum inside.